Red Light Therapy - 101

 Red Light Therapy for Skin

-Red light therapy, or “LED light therapy” as it’s often called by estheticians and dermatologists, is a natural skin and beauty treatment with proven anti-inflammatory properties.
+Red light therapy, or “LED light therapy,” as estheticians and dermatologists often call it, is a natural skin and beauty treatment with proven anti-inflammatory properties.

 Red light therapy devices deliver natural light directly to skin cells.
-This has been shown to reduce inflammation, improve circulation, increase ATP energy production, with few if any side effects.
-This is not to be confused with blue LED light treatments for skin (like blue LED masks), which use bright, artificial blue light, and pose a number of health risks if not used correctly.
+This has been shown to reduce inflammation, improve circulation, and increase ATP energy production, with few side effects.
+This is not to confuse blue LED light treatments for skin (like blue LED masks), which use bright, artificial blue light, and pose several health risks if not used correctly.

 Red Light Therapy for Depression and Seasonal Affective Disorder

-Some people treat SAD symptoms with treatment options like bright white light therapies that mimic the light intensity of the sun at a bright time of day.
+Some people treat SAD symptoms with treatment options like bright white light therapies that mimic the sun’s light intensity at a bright time of day.

-In recent years, more researchers and physicians have used natural light treatments like red light therapy to help with natural light deficiency and the winter blues, in conjunction with antidepressant medication and psychotherapy.
+More researchers and physicians have used natural light treatments like red light therapy to help with natural light deficiency and the winter blues in recent years in conjunction with antidepressant medication and psychotherapy.

 Who Uses Red Light Therapy?